-The activities of staffing, supervising and training both employees and volunteers are very similar and they should be carried out as part of an overall programme and performance management system.
+The activities of staffing, supervising and training both employees and volunteers are very similar.
 It is important to train your paid staff or manager in volunteer line management, which is key to engaging, motivating and retaining your volunteers, providing ongoing support, guidance and direction.